-While over half the states have created schemes to determine whether a child should be emancipated or make decisions on their own, a number of states do not provide guidance and leave the determination as to a child's ability to be self-supporting or rational decision making skills to the court and after making a determination the court may have to ask for parental consent before declaring a minor as being an independent legal person.69 The lack of standards for the emancipation of children makes it difficult to determine what criteria were used to grant or deny a child's request for emancipation and what situations, such as abuse or neglect, contributed to the court's decision to grant emancipation.70 As a possible way of looking at the conundrum of determining legal independence from another perspective, courts have had to make determinations as to whether a child should be placed back under the protection of their parents due to debilitating disease or injury, but the standards used to decide such matters vary widely due to the circumstances presented, and focus on whether the child would be capable of supporting themselves rather than making determinations as to their mental capabilities and what they needed to demonstrate in order to remain independent under the law.71 ii.
-Tests of a Child's Cognitive Abilities in Child Development Studies
+rational decision for themselves.81 While over half the states have created standards to determine whether a child should be emancipated or granted the freedom to make decisions on their own, a number of states do not provide guidance and leave the determination as to a child's ability to be self-supporting or rational decision making skills to the court.
+82 After making a determination, the court may have to ask for parental consent before declaring a minor as being an independent legal person.
+83 The lack of standards for the emancipation of children makes it difficult to determine what criteria were used to grant or deny a child's request for emancipation and what situations, such as abuse or neglect, contributed to the court's decision to grant emancipation.84 As a possible way of looking at the conundrum of determining legal independence from another perspective, courts have had to make determinations as to whether a child should be placed back under the protection of their parents due to debilitating disease or injury.
+85 However, the standards used to decide such matters vary widely due to the circumstances presented, and focus on whether the child would be capable of supporting themselves, rather than making determinations as to their mental capabilities and what they need to demonstrate in order to remain independent under the law.
+86